Skip to main content

 Updating a cluster

-All nodes of an high availability cluster must run exactly the same Imagicle suite version.
+All nodes of an high availability cluster must run exactly the same Imagicle UCX Suite version.
 Therefore, if you need to update the suite version, you must update all nodes to the same version.

 The software update must be done node by node, starting from the first one (the one with lowest position number visible in the support web page).
-The setup will warn you if you try to upgrade a slave node without having upgraded the master node first.
+The setup warns you if you try to upgrade a slave node without having upgraded the master node first.

 Wait the update process has completed on the current node before updating the next node.

-Notice that, in this way, the cluster availability won't suffer any disruption during the update.
+Notice that, in this way, Imagicle services availability doesn't suffer any disruption during the update.

 Removing a node from the cluster